JeremS/cljss-core/README.md

 writing this code with Ligh Table !

 ## Todo
+ - Refactor the parent selector protocol, it shouldnt be a general one
+ - Refactor the simplify protocol, it shouldn't be general.
+ - fix simplification, it sholud remove any empty sequential.
  - Compilation of numbers in selectors.
  - ClojureScript version ?
  - use dalap for precompilation ?
  - syntax checking / error reporting ?

 ## Changelog
+### 0.3.0
+ - CHANGED: Suppression of the combinators function use of infix combinator is more natural.

 ### 0.2.1
  - FIXED: Numbers can now be used as properties value.
  - FIXED: Cljss behaves like hiccup in presence of lists or lazy seq.